 Efforts to strengthen Human Rights-based and Gender-sensitive Policing in Saint Lucia

-The UNODC Access to Justice Team (Crime Prevention and Criminal Justice Section/Division of Treaty Affairs), through the Global Programme on People-Centred Crime Prevention and Criminal Justice Reform, serves as a knowledge hub on access to justice and provides technical assistance to Member States in meeting their commitment to ensure equal access to justice for all persons in contact with the criminal justice system.
+The UNODC Access to Justice Team (Crime Prevention and Criminal Justice Section/Division for Treaty Affairs), through the Global Programme on People-Centred Crime Prevention and Criminal Justice Reform, serves as a knowledge hub on access to justice and provides technical assistance to Member States in meeting their commitment to ensure equal access to justice for all persons in contact with the criminal justice system.